 It is also worth noting that the Commission reserved a contractual right to audit AstraZeneca in relation to the cost of the product, but this is not a general right to audit, the audit which took place during the last week of January and used to assess capacity and delays did not arise from a right within the agreement.

 There are arguments on both sides.
 A recital, which is not a contractual obligation, refers to AstraZeneca building capacity to manufacture and not strictly to supply the 300 million doses.
 The agreement requires the same measure to manufacture within the EU but it can be argued whether it also applies to supply within the timescales required by the agreement.
-On balance, the position of the EU Iooks less certain, less categorical, than it would appear to argue.
+On balance, the position of the EU Iooks less certain than it is suggesting.